Designing an AI Chatbot

 Overview

-Imagine learning a new language in just six weeks—then moving abroad to teach and communicate daily.
-That’s the challenge missionaries face at the MTC.
+Imagine learning a new language in just six weeks, then moving abroad to teach and communicate daily.
+That is the challenge missionaries face at the MTC.

 This case study shows how I designed an AI chatbot that enabled real conversation practice, improved completion rates by 33%, and earned stakeholder approval for beta launch.